 Your tint’s Visible Light Transmission percentage level shows the amount of visible light it allows to pass through.
-For instance, if a tint meter reveals that your side windows have a visible light transmission level — or tint percentage of 5%, it means the amount of visible light is extremely dark.
+For instance, if a window tint meter reveals that your side windows have a visible light transmission level — or tint percentage of 5%, it means the amount of visible light is extremely dark.

-The lower the tint percentage is, the darker the tint is.
+The lower the window tint percentage is, the darker the tint is.
 And if the vehicle window tint darkness is that low, it becomes a safety hazard — even a security concern.

-How to Figure out Your Car Automotive Window Tint Percentage
+How to Measure Automotive Window Tint

 Whether you acquired a new or second-hand vehicle, it is necessary to know what your auto window color percentage is.
 This is specifically crucial if you are wanting to further color your windows and also to make certain that the darkness of your tint follows your local police’s policies.

 There are several reasons you would intend to tint your windows, ranging from climate control to UV security, or perhaps for safety and security reasons in the event of a crash.
 But how can you be particular what your home window tint portion truly is as well as whether it’s a lawful percentage?